The life and times of Eric Joyce - from Army major to disgraced MP

 Pictures of Joyce emerging from a local police station in a dishevelled state after a night in the police cells did not help.

-The scene at the Commons' Strangers' Bar last month was described as like something from the Wild West, as Joyce got stuck in to several of its patrons, after declaring there were "too many" Tories present.
+The scene at the Commons' Strangers' Bar in February 2012 was described as like something from the Wild West, as Joyce got stuck in to several of its patrons, after declaring there were "too many" Tories present.

 Also on his list of victims was Labour whip Phil Wilson and two Tory councillors as Joyce, who had been drinking wine, shouted at police trying to restrain him: "You can't touch me, I'm an MP."